apriltuesday/apriltuesday.github.io/blog/_drafts/iclr-02.md

 ---

 Part of my series of notes from [ICLR 2019](https://iclr.cc/Conferences/2019) in New Orleans.
-These are talks (and panels) from the [Safe ML Workshop](https://sites.google.com/view/safeml-iclr2019/home).
+These are talks (and panels) gfrom the [Safe ML Workshop](https://sites.google.com/view/safeml-iclr2019/home).

 ## Introduction
 * ensure ML algorithms